X-O-DUS \ Biography

 In addition to vocalist Honey and drummer Leddy, the core line-up included Trevor Bell (bass), Ricky Jones (lead guitar), Dave Reid (rhythm guitar), and Johnny Caton (keyboards).
 Rodger Reid, Dave's brother, assisted as sound engineer/roadie.
 Several other musicians passed through the band over the next three years, notably backing vocalist Gayle Reid and a sax player named Herbie, but the core crew remained that outlined above.

-After rehearsing for 18 months the band played live for the first time in 1977, their earliest appearances including Manchester Free Trade Hall, along with various local Rock Against Racism gigs.
+After rehearsing for 18 months the band played live for the first time in 1977, early appearances including Manchester Free Trade Hall, along with various local Rock Against Racism gigs.
 With the 'punky reggae' crossover in full swing, Exodus invariably preferred to share the stage with 'alternative' new wave bands such as The Distractions, with whom the band played numerous gigs, along with Foreign Press, Mekons, Frantic Elevators, and underrated Manchester punk band Armed Force.

 Early in 1979 the band took on manager Martin Dunlop, and two slices of 'Rainy City Reggae' were demoed at Drone Studios in Chorlton.
 English Black Boys and See Them A Come offered gritty comment upon growing tension within UK black communities due to the growth of the right wing National Front.
 Later these lyrics would seem all the more prophetic when, in 1981, riots took place in Brixton, Handsworth and Toxteth in response to widely (ab)used police 'Stop and Search' (SUS) laws.